Trains to Bad Soden

-The short yellow train on the left is the regional train R 13, which runs once an hour from Bad Soden to Frankfurt-Höchst, stopping only twice along the way in Sulzbach and Sossenheim.
+The short yellow train on the right is the regional train R 13, which runs once an hour from Bad Soden to Frankfurt-Höchst, stopping only twice along the way in Sulzbach and Sossenheim.
 The whole journey takes only nine minutes and costs € 4.25.
 (There is also a bus, the number 253, which takes thirty-two minutes to cover the same distance.)

 There are some signposted bicycle routes leading in and out of Bad Soden, but within the city itself I didn’t notice much in the way of cycling infrastructure.